team-telnyx/demo-ruby-telnyx/sinatra-call-tracking/README.md

 Once you've set up `ngrok` or another tunneling service you can add the public proxy URL to your Inbound Settings  in the Mission Control Portal.
 To do this, click  the edit symbol [✎] next to your Messaging Profile.
 In the "Inbound Settings" > "Webhook URL" field, paste the forwarding address from ngrok into the Webhook URL field.
 Add `messaging/inbound` to the end of the URL to direct the request to the webhook endpoint in your  server.

-For now you'll leave “Failover URL” blank, but if you'd like to have Telnyx resend the webhook in the case where sending to the Webhook URL fails, you can specify an alternate address in this field.
+For now, you'll leave “Failover URL” blank, but if you'd like to have Telnyx resend the webhook in the case where sending to the Webhook URL fails, you can specify an alternate address in this field.

-Once everything is setup, you should now be able to:
+Once everything is set up, you should now be able to:
-* Text your phone number and receive a response!
-* Send a picture to your phone number and get that same picture right back!
+* Order a new phone number with a forward_number set
+* Call the new number and see it forward to the number set
+* List `/calls` to see an incrementing count of callers
+* List the `/phone-numbers` to see a list of numbers associated with the app